dortania/vanilla-laptop-guide-legacy/preparations/online-installer.md

     4. Enter `w` to write changes to the USB
     5. Close by entering `q`
 3. Verify USB was formatted correctly with `lsblk`
-4. Run `mkfs.vfat -F 32 -n "EFI" /dev/<your partition>` to format the 200MB block to FAT32 and to name it "EFI"
+4. Run `mkfs.vfat -F 32 -n "macOS" /dev/<your partition>` to format the partition you created to FAT32 and to name it "macOS"
 5. Mount the USB by running `mount /dev/<your partition> /mnt`
 6. `cd` to your USB by running `cd /mnt` and create a folder with `mkdir com.apple.recovery.boot`.
 This will be where we put the Recovery image.
 7. `cd` to the .pkg you downloaded under `macOS downloads` in the gibMacOS folder